 NH: I wouldn't know from personal experience as I have chosen not to.
 However, I've heard from colleagues that it hasn't always been easy to receive help.

 To be honest, this isn't really a payroll-related question.
 The fact is, these services are on offer to people who perform vital roles, regardless of whether they're involved in payroll or not.

-I will say that we often hear discussions about furlough being an alternative option.
+We do often hear discussions about furlough being an alternative option.
 This means that if people can't access the help they need, they can go on furlough.

-This is very much a misconception as it's the employer's, not employee's, decision about whether someone should be furloughed.
+This is very much a misconception as it's the employer's, not the employee's, decision about whether someone should be furloughed.